Bat mumps virus

-Bat mumps orthorubulavirus, formerly Bat mumps rubulavirus (BMV), is a member of genus Orthorubulavirus, family Paramyxoviridae, and order Mononegavirales.
+Bat mumps virus (BMV) is a member of genus Orthorubulavirus, family Paramyxoviridae, and order Mononegavirales.
 Paramyxoviridae viruses were first isolated from bats using heminested PCR with degenerate primers.
 This process was then followed by Sanger sequencing.
 A specific location of this virus is not known because it was isolated from bats worldwide.
 Although multiple paramyxoviridae viruses have been isolated worldwide, BMV specifically has not been isolated thus far.
 However, BMV was detected in African fruit bats, but no infectious form has been isolated to date.
 It is known that BMV is transmitted through saliva in the respiratory system of bats.
-While the virus was considered its own species for a few years, phylogenetic analysis has since shown that it is a member of Mumps orthorubulavirus.
+While the virus was considered its own species for a few years, phylogenetic analysis has since shown that it is a member of Orthorubulavirus parotitidis.

 Classification

-The Paramyxoviridae family can be divided in several genera, all negative strand RNA viruses.
-They include Rubulavirus, Henipavirus, Respirovirus, Morbillivirus, Ferlavirus, Aquaparamyxovirus, and Abulavirus.
-The rubulavirus genus can then be divided into two main groups, based on the type of pathogen.
-Rubulavirus genus contains human pathogens, as well as bat-borne pathogens.
-Examples of the human viruses include the following: parainfluenza virus (hPIV) and mumps virus (MuV), and examples of the bat-borne viruses are: Mapuera (MapV), Bat Mumps Rubulavirus (BMV), and Menangle (MenPV).
+The Paramyxoviridae family can be divided in several genera, including Orthorubulavirus.
+The Orthorubulavirus genus can then be divided into two main groups, based on the type of pathogen.
+Orthorubulavirus contains human pathogens, as well as bat-borne pathogens.
+Examples of the human viruses include the following: parainfluenza virus (hPIV) and mumps virus (MuV), and examples of the bat-borne viruses are: Mapuera (MapV), Bat mumps virus (BMV), and Menangle (MenPV).

 Virus structure

-Bat mumps rubulavirus (BMV) is a spherical shaped negative sense single stranded RNA virus.
+Bat mumps virus (BMV) is a spherical shaped negative sense single stranded RNA virus.
 Some researchers have noted a pleomorphic structure.
 BMV is about 15kb in size, with a diameter of about 150nm.
 This virus also contains an envelope, derived from the host cell.
-In addition, Rubulavirus has cell attachment glycoprotein, important in mediating viral entry, with neuraminidase and haemagglutinin capability.
+In addition, the virus has cell attachment glycoprotein, important in mediating viral entry, with neuraminidase and haemagglutinin capability.
 A ribonucleocapsid is present inside the virus.